 For example, let’s say you are a graphic designer who works for an advertising agency in New York City.
-You can apply for a digital nomad visa allowing you to live in Thailand, Portugal, or Greece, for example, and work for clients in New York City or anywhere else in the world.
+You can apply for a digital nomad eruopean visa.
+This will allow you to live in Thailand, Portugal, or Greece, for example.
+Meanwhile, you can still work for clients in New York City or anywhere else in the world.
 This is also known as “portable income” since it allows you to take your source of income wherever you go.

 What types of visas are there?

 So you’ve decided to move abroad, but where do you want to go?
 One of the main factors that will determine your destination is which countries offer digital nomad european visas.

 Three types of visa allow you to work remotely: residence, work, and investor’s visas.
 We’ll only focus on the first two in this article because they are the most popular ones for digital nomads.